 You won’t need cash to take a train.
 You have to book a BTS Skytrain Rabbit card to get on local trains that cover the most attractive places in the city.
 Look, the ticket queues can be overwhelming.
 So, make sure you book the card before the trip and instantly hop on the trains.
 It usually comes with preloading as much as B200.
-You can also use it to get some discounts at any participated retail store.
+You can also use it to get some discounts at any participating retail store.

 Looking for a more convenient ride with tons of baggage?
 It means you will have to book a private airport transfer to Bangkok instead of just getting on a public transportation mode.
-Make the pre-reservation before leaving and the driver will be ready at the arrival gate to pick you up.
+Make the pre-reservation before leaving, and the driver will be ready at the arrival gate to pick you up.

 1. Visiting Wat Phra Kaew and The Grand Palace

 Next, to this temple, there is the Grand Palace.
 It was where the King of Thailand used to live.
-Though not all buildings are open for the public, visitors can still enjoy the view from the outside.
+Though not all buildings are open to the public, visitors can still enjoy the view from the outside.
 The best spot to take a look is Chakri Mahaprasat, the Grand Palace Hall.

 You can visit both the Grand Palace and Wat Phra Kaew with one entrance ticket.
 Do not forget to hire audio guides or a certified guide to help your tour.
 Asking anyone outside should be avoided as they are usually just scams.
 Last but not least is pay attention to your dress.
-Make sure to cover shoulders and legs before getting into the temple.
+Make sure to cover your shoulders and legs before getting into the temple.
 Simply buy or rent a sarong or some trousers in the vicinities if you are not prepared.
 This requirement is for both men and women.

 2. Admiring the Reclining Buddha at Wat Pho

 Wat Pho also hosts about 394 gilded Buddha images, the biggest collection in Thailand.
-The first Thai university sits here too, especially becoming the national headquarters for the teaching of traditional Thai medicine. you can also enjoy Thai massage here.
+The first Thai university sits here, too, especially becoming the national headquarters for the teaching of traditional Thai medicine.
+You can also enjoy Thai massage here.